roberddd/PF2B/docs/support/create_your_own_biome.md

 !!! warning ""
     Biomes feature is not yet released.
 Coming soon...

+    The below documentation is valid for `beta2` version of the addon.

 If you want to contribute biomes to PF2B, here is some important information and a set of guidelines to follow.